chchfreediving/chchfreediving.nz/README.md

 ## To deploy

-Upload files in the root directory, and the assets and resources directories to a server (images directory is not needed).
+Upload the contents of the target directory.

 # TODO

 * gulp
   - deploy task
-  - generate news